WeiningLi/Simple_Batch_Testing/README.md

 Note that stems will not contain spaces.

+### produceOutputs:
-## The produceOutputs script runs program on each test in the test suite and, for each test, creates a ﬁle that contains the output produced for that test.
+script runs program on each test in the test suite and, for each test, creates a ﬁle that contains the output produced for that test.

 For example, suppose our suite.txt contains the following entries: